cs19b021iittp/data_pirates/README.md

          - addi $t0, $t1, 10
   -> file should not be empty,
-  -> we have only 20 registers at present ( t0,t1...t9 and r0,r1,...r9 ) so be careful of size and names of registers, -> While using .word type extra ", ;" at the end of the line after giving inputs
+  -> we have only 20 registers at present ( t0,t1...t9 and r0,r1,...r9 ) so be careful of size and names of registers, -> While using .word type extra ", ;" at the end of the line after giving inputs and use this only in 1st line
          - .word 1, 3, -9, 5, 8, ;
   -> Dont use $zero , simpy use normal 0